isNastish/Stack/README.md

 # Stack
-There two files here, the first represents implementation of stack using array, the second - implementation of stack using linked list, have fun!!!
+Here are two files, the first one represents implementation of stack using array, the second one - implementation of stack using linked list, have fun!!!